 Insurance is a heavily regulated business, which has resulted in the creation of a vast number of insurance laws.
 Most of the regulations pertaining to the business of insurance.
 Some, however, directly affect the fundamental aspect of insurance: that is, what is covered under an insurance policy and what is not.

-If you received an insurance claim denial, contact The Law Offices of Loren Scott Etengoff today.
+If you received an insurance claim denial, contact the Etengoff Pak Law Group – Vancouver Personal Injury Attorney today.
 Our team of experienced Vancouver insurance lawyers can help you understand and protect your rights.

 The Business of Insurance